 The GDPR imposes a new mandatory breach reporting requirement.
 Where there has been a data breach (such as an accidental or unlawful loss, or disclosure of personal data), the employer will have to notify and provide certain information to the data protection authority within 72 hours.

 The other change affects subject access requests.
 These can be genuine, but sometimes used by disgruntled employees to go on a fishing trip and see if they can find the email that proves you hated them!

 Currently, they have to pay £10 within 40 days, but this is changing.
 They will no longer need to pay anything unless truly vexatious and you have a calendar month to respond.

 Auditel can help you prepare

 The GDPR will affect all aspects of your business.
-Therefore, our advice would be to look at the 12-step plan on the Information Commissioner’s Office website and start to prepare for your whole business.
+Therefore, our advice would be to look at the Information Commissioner’s Office website and start to prepare for your whole business.

 Time flies and there will be a lot to do between now and May 2018.
 To start your GDPR journey with Auditel, please complete the form below and a member of the team will be in contact.

 This article comes courtesy of The HR Dept